 One of the most powerful tools for flourishing and healing is knowing how to get the right kind of support at the right time.

-There are wonderful, holistically-minded doctors and health care practitioners almost everywhere.
-When I travel, I always meet doctors and medical students who are interested in and actively practicing complementary (or integrative) medicine: the coming together of the best of both—conventional medicine and so-called alternative medicine.
-Most important, however, is a practitioner who approaches the body as an energy system, which is intimately influenced by thoughts and beliefs, albeit unconsciously most of the time!
-Many other health care practitioners who are trained in different disciplines, including some M.D.s and D.O.’s (doctors of osteopathic medicine) who share this approach.
+My personal preference is to work with practitioners who approach the body as an energy system, which is intimately influenced by thoughts and beliefs, albeit unconsciously most of the time!
+I have met many health care practitioners who are trained in different disciplines, including some M.D.s and D.O.s (doctor of osteopathic medicine) who share this approach.
 There are also scores of deeply committed, caring physicians practicing in the United States and around the world who don’t necessarily call themselves holistic, but who may be a good fit for you.

 - Get referrals.
 When seeking a specialist or other type of health care provider, there are two kinds of referrals to consider: those from satisfied patients (or clients) and those from doctors and other medical personnel.
 Often, the best people are found through word of mouth.

 - Look at credentials.
 Board certification is evidence that a doctor has passed a number of qualifying exams that measure competence to practice in his or her chosen field.Having been through the process to practice medicine and surgery, I can attest to the rigor involved.
-Of course you’ll want to know a specialist’s training—and most good ones have this information readily available in their practice brochures.
-Credentialing varies widely in the alternative health care field and in some cases is not yet in place, though this is changing rapidly.
+Most doctors and other health care practitioners have their credentials readily available in their practice brochures.
+Credentialing varies widely in the alternative health care field, so be sure to ask questions if you have any.
 Please note that I have found that many gifted healers do not have mainstream credentials.

 Health Insurance’s Golden Handcuffs

 I personally don’t expect my health insurance to cover much of anything related to my health—and I have good insurance.
 My health care consists, first and foremost, of knowing that my health comes from deep within and that my thoughts and emotions are hands down the most powerful forces for flourishing that are available to me.
 I pay out of pocket for massage, vitamins and minerals, and Pilates and yoga classes.
 My “primary care provider” is my acupuncturist!
 I also keep a journal, have a solid social support network, read a lot of books, and keep learning new things.
 I know that I can attract the resources I need when I need them (some of which have indeed been in mainstream hospitals).
-When you are truly ready to assume responsibility for your health, you, too, will find the resources you need.
+When you are truly ready to assume responsibility for your health, you will find the resources you need.

 Getting the Most of Your Care